DragosPet/DragosPet.github.io/README.md

 ### Content

-Short puzzle to be cracked for a friend's byrthday.
+Short puzzle to be cracked for a friend's birthday.